lizmat/raku-all-modules/github/p6-pdf/PDF-API6/README.md

     #...
     $pdf.save-as: 'our/new.pdf';

-- The `:preserve` option (default True) keeps the original PDF structure,then applies incremental updates.
+The `:preserve` option (default True) keeps the original PDF structure, then applies incremental updates.
 This is generally faster and also ensures that digital signatures are not invalidated.

     PDF::API6 $pdf .= open("our/original.pdf");
-    #...
     $pdf.save-as: 'our/updated.pdf', :!preserve;

-- The `:rebuild` option (default False)) rewrites the PDF.
+The `:rebuild` option (default False) rewrites the PDF.
 This may be useful, if there have been a substantial number of updates.

-- The `:compress` option is used to ensure stream objects (which generally make up the bulk of a PDF) are compressed.
+The `:compress` option is used to ensure stream objects (which generally make up the bulk of a PDF) are compressed.
 This is useful when maximum compaction is needed.

     PDF::API6 $pdf .= open("our/original.pdf");
-    # optimise for PDF compaction
     $pdf.save-as: 'our/updated.pdf', :rebuild, :compress;

-- The reverse flag, `:!compress` is useful when you want to optimise for human-readability of the output PDF.
+The reverse flag, `:!compress` is useful when you want to optimise for human-readability of the output PDF.
 It will unpack `Flate`, `LZW`, `ASCIIHex` and `ASCII85` encoded streams.

 A PDF file can also be saved as, and opened from an intermediate JSON representation, by saving to, or reading from, files with a `.json` extension